sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-02_the-communists-hold-outs-of-india.md

 +++
-title = "The communists hold outs ofxa0India"
+title = "The communists hold outs of India"

 +++
 Recently there was a report that the Russians after having buried